willwillems/devsync-docs/quickstart.md

 ## Using Devsync

-Devsync works similair to most popular visual editors.
+Devsync works similar to most popular visual editors.

 ### Selecting the element to modify

-![Select demo](https://i.imgur.com/2QIyxq6.mp4 "Selecting a DOM element") Devsync injects a simple overlay into the page you're editing to help select the correct element, on clicking the element Devsync will fetch the CSS of the element and you'll be able to edit it in the devtools panel.
+![Select demo](https://i.imgur.com/2QIyxq6.mp4 "Selecting a DOM element")

+Devsync injects a simple overlay into the page you're editing to help select the correct element, on clicking the element Devsync will fetch the CSS of the element and you'll be able to edit it in the devtools panel.

 ### Selecting the CSS to edit

 ![Selecting selector](https://i.imgur.com/w6F4Ck0.mp4 "Selecting the selector to edit")

-This is only neccecairy when adding CSS properties, when editing existing ones Devsync will just pick the most relevant rule, indicated by the color assigned to the border of the respective input.
+This is only necessary when adding CSS properties, when editing existing ones Devsync will just pick the most relevant rule, indicated by the color assigned to the border of the respective input.
 The border colors of the active inputs correspond to these selectors.

 ### Editing CSS property values